-To enroll in the complimentary services we are offering you, please visit https://secure.identityforce.com/benefit/hopskipdrive and follow the instructions provided.
-When prompted please provide the following unique code to receive services: <<unique code>>>.
+To enroll in the complimentary services we are offering you, please follow the instructions provided below.
 In order for you to receive the monitoring services described above, you must enroll within ninety (90) days from the date of this letter.
+You can enroll by using enrollment code described and visiting bfs.cyberscout.com/activate.

 Please note that to activate monitoring services, you will need an internet connection and e-mail account.
 Additionally, you may be required to provide your name, date of birth, and Social Security number to confirm your identity.
 Due to privacy laws, we cannot register you directly.
-Please note that the certain services might not be available for individuals who do not have a credit file with the credit bureaus or an address in the United States (or its territories) and a valid Social Security number.
+Please note that certain services might not be available for individuals who do not have a credit file with the credit bureaus or an address in the United States (or its territories) and a valid Social Security number.
 Activating this service will not affect your credit score.